Jonah Hex: Hex

 New York City's leading crime syndicate, the Combine, sent Hex after their greatest enemy, the Batman, by framing him for Stiletta's murder; the two men fought and nearly killed each other.
 Realizing that they were on the same side, Hex helped Batman stop the Combine from unleashing their war machines on the innocents of the city.
 Stiletta was discovered to still be alive, having been brainwashed and trained as a professional wrestler, under the name "Blonde Spitfire".
 Briefly, Jonah was captured by two cannibals and forced to escape through the sewers.
 He then began hunting down members of the Combine.
 The Road Reapers were captured by a group of warriors called the Dogs of War, who pressed them into slave labor for their master, an alien named S'ven Tarah.
 Jonah was forced to fight Stiletta, but he was able to free her from her wrestler persona after knocking her out.

-Tarah revealed that he was also a time-traveler and that his slave camps were building a machine to thwart an alien invasion from the Xxggs.
+Tarah revealed that he was also a time-traveller and that his slave camps were building a machine to thwart an alien invasion from the Xxggs.
 Hex was attacked by his old enemy Chain again in revenge for their last battle, but defeated him a second time.
-Having been made a slave by Tarah's ally Manta, Hex organized his fellow captives to escape and fought an enforcer named Starkad on his way out.
+Having been made a slave by Tarah's ally Manta, Hex organized his fellow-captives to escape and fought an enforcer named Starkad on his way out.
 Stanley Harris revealed that he was actually one of the Dogs of War, and enlisted Jonah's service.
 They fought against the Xxggs for the future of humanity and succeeded, but Tarah admitted that he was unable to return Hex to 1875.
 Hex chose to spend Thanksgiving Day with Stiletta.
 They went to a long-abandoned amusement park, where Hex found his own stuffed corpse in a display.
 Realizing that the body was from his own time in the past, Hex found comfort knowing that someday he would get to go home.

 Two-Gun Mojo

-Jonah met a fellow bounty hunter, Slow Go Smith, who became his friend and partner.
+Jonah Hex met another bounty-hunter, Slow Go Smith, who became his friend and partner.
 Smith was killed by gun-toting zombies in a barn, and Hex was framed for his murder.
 Fleeing from the law, Hex investigated the origins of the zombies and learned that they were given life by snake oil merchant Doc "Cross" Williams.
 Williams, using his knowledge of voodoo from his travels in Haiti, had created an army of the dead to serve him, even reanimating the corpse of Wild Bill Hickok to be his personal bodyguard.
 Cross sought to do the same to Hex, but he escaped and confronted the Doc.
 Jonah put Hickok down again by beating him on the draw, then avenged his friend by leaving Williams to die a slow, brutal death at the hands of the Apaches whose dead he had desecrated.